ygfalcon/Solsniper-zero/README.md

    ```
    The script waits for the depth websocket and forwards `--config`, `EVENT_BUS_URL` and `SOLANA_RPC_URL` to all subprocesses.

-Running `scripts/startup.py` handles these steps interactively and forwards any options to `./run.sh --auto`.
+Running `scripts/startup.py` handles these steps interactively, verifies the
+selected keypair has a balance and forwards any options to `./run.sh --auto`.
+Pass `--auto` to the script for non‑interactive runs where missing funds should
+simply be reported.
 The `make start` target is a convenient shortcut.

    This loads the selected configuration (or the `config.highrisk.toml` preset
    when none is chosen).
 If there is exactly one keypair in `keypairs/`, `run.sh`